jkapl/joelkaplandev/content/posts/real-life-sys-design-notes.md

 - Have to be aware of issues with read replicas.
 Sharding is preferred solution
   - With read replicas, if write comes in, clears cache, and a subsequent request comes in before the new write is replicated to the read replica, the value will be stale (bug)

+## Financial Exchange (LMAX) (2020)

+- NFRs
+  - Throughput: 1 million transactions per sec
+  - Latency: 10s of microseconds

+- Concepts
+  - replicated state machines
+    - all nodes receive inputs in same order, execution is deterministic (iterating over keys in a map not deterministic)
+    - distributed event log best way to achieve this